Palauig

 The municipality of Palauig is the nearest mainland to the Philippine-claimed EEZ Panatag Shoal, or Scarborough Shoal, which the country places under Masinloc to the town’s north.

 Geography

+Palauig is 14 km northwest of Iba, 77 km northwest of Olongapo, 80 km south of Alaminos, Pangasinan, and 148 km northwest of Manila.
+It is between Iba and Masinloc on the Olongapo–Bugallon Road.

 Barangays

 Palauig is politically subdivided into 19 barangays, as indicated below.
 Each barangay consists of puroks and some have sitios.